Rowles66/brx-platform/brx-app/docs/ai_guides/AGGRESSIVE_AI_GUIDE.md

 ### Safety Controls
 Even in aggressive mode, you can:
-- Set boundaries in `.cursorrules`
+- Set boundaries in AI configuration
 - Define no-go zones
 - Require approval for specific actions
 - Monitor AI decisions in logs